 The best type of inpatient drug treatment program is one that uses unique treatment methods for addiction and teaches patients how to take full responsibility for their actions.
 This kind of therapy is centered on the idea that the actions that lead to substance abuse and addiction are learned behaviors that can be changed with the use of Cognitive Behavioral Therapy.
 This treatment method helps to resolve spiritual, emotional and physical issues that patients who struggle with addiction tend to have.
 To get the best results from this therapy program, it is best for patients to seek inpatient drug treatment.
 Choosing inpatient drug treatment will give patients the opportunity to learn essential recovery skills.

 We feel that patients should be able to choose their recovery method.
 To help make this possible, we provide structured treatment methods that can be fine-tuned to fit a patient’s specific requirements and needs.
 Every aspect of the program is intended to help patients reach their own specific goals.
-Read on to learn more about key aspects of our treatment program.
+Read on to learn more about key aspects of a treatment program.

 With a unique treatment program, the patient will work one-on-one with their leading counselor.
 Working this way will guarantee that all of their particular needs are met throughout their treatment process.
 Once the patient creates a set of goals that they would like to achieve, the counselor helps them to choose the most beneficial programs for them to take part in.

 Counseling for Groups and Individuals

 Individual counseling sessions give patients an intimate setting in which to resolve the issues that cause their addictive behaviors.
 Group counseling allows patients to discuss shared problems with a group of peers who are also going through similar treatment programs.
 These group sessions tend to focus on resolving the negative thought patterns, behavior problems and emotional trauma that caused their addiction.
 Once the patient has completed the inpatient program, their counselor can help them to create a plan to receive ongoing counseling sessions.